ppy/osu-wiki/news/2020-02-24-mappers-report-february.md

 The first addition we got on the 6h January was **[yaspo](https://osu.ppy.sh/users/4945926)** who served as a Beatmap Nominator for roughly over a year, he will now support the NAT for the osu! game mode.
 He will mainly help with BN evaluations and applications.
 He has also shown his skills in leading the NAT meetings already!
 Welcome aboard, yaspo!

-Our second addition we got on the 26th January is **[Greaper](https://osu.ppy.sh/users/2369776)**!
-With being previously a Beatmap Nominator for almost 4 months, he will now support the NAT for the osu!catch game mode.
-He will mainly focus on doing BN evaluations and applications and make sure, the Beatmap Nominator group will grow properly for osu!catch!
+Our second addition on the 26th January was **[Greaper](https://osu.ppy.sh/users/2369776)**!
+Previously having been a Beatmap Nominator for almost 4 months, he will now support the NAT for the osu!catch game mode.
+He will mainly focus on doing BN evaluations and applications, and make sure the Beatmap Nominator group will grow properly for osu!catch!
 So welcome aboard Greaper!

 ## <a id="mapping-contests"></a>Mapping Contests